 Fuji Shiba-Sakura Festival

 In English, the name of this flower is “moss phlox “.
 It’s a type of small flower that grows on the ground and resembles the “Sakura” or cherry blossom in shape.
 That is why it's Japanese name is “Shiba- Sakura” or lawn cherry blossom.
 They bloom in all shades of pink and white.
-The way they are planted, they make a spectacular pattern on the ground.
+Depending on the way they are planted, they make a spectacular pattern on the ground.
 If it’s a clear day, you’ll be able to see a picture perfect scene of the flowers in the foreground and Mount Fuji in the back.

-Address: 212 Motusu, Fujikawaguchiko, Minamitsuru Yamanashi
+Address: 212 Motusu, Fujikawaguchiko, Minamitsuru Yamanashi (map)

 Access: get on the Shibazakura Liner Shuttle Bus from Kawaguchiko Station (40 minutes)